-Linksys wireless access points and wireless routers have been designed for use with 802.11a, 802.11b, and 802.11g products.
-With 802.11g products communicating with the 802.11b standard and some products incorporating both "a" and "g", products using these standards can communicate with each other.
+Linksys wireless access points and wireless routers have been designed for use with 802.11b and 802.11g products.
+Products using the 802.11g and 802.11b standards can communicate with each other.

-Access points and wireless routers are compatible with 802.11a, 802.11b and 802.11g adapters, such at the PC Cards for your laptop computers, PCI Card for your desktop PC, and USB Adapters for when you want to enjoy USB connectivity.
-Wireless products will also communicate with the wireless PrintServer.
+Access points and wireless routers are compatible with 802.11b and 802.11g adapters, such as the notebook adapters for your laptop computers, PCI adapters for your desktop PCs, and USB adapters for when you want to enjoy USB connectivity.
+Wireless products will also communicate with a wireless print server.